Chang Can Dunk

 Chang Can Dunk is a 2023 American sports teen drama film written and directed by Jingyi Shao in his feature length debut, starring Bloom Li, Dexter Darden, Ben Wang, Zoe Renee, Chase Liefeld, Eric Anthony Lopez and Mardy Ma.
 The film is an underdog coming-of-age story, involving high school basketball and the titular character's determination to overcome expectations.
 The film was released on Disney+ on March 10, 2023.

 Plot

 Xiao Ming "Bernard" Chang is a band geek sophomore in high school who expresses interest in basketball, while being rivals with his former friend, star player Matt O'Neil.
 One day, Chang meets his new bandmate Kristy and becomes smitten with her, only for Matt to start hitting on her.
 Chang continues to feel threatened by Matt, especially when his friends lock him in the basement at a house party.
-He escapes and confronts Matt over a prior basketball game and claims that he can dunk, but Matt puts him down and he is humiliated when he falls into a swimming pool.
+He escapes and confronts Matt over a prior basketball gym class unit and claims that he can dunk, but Matt denies his dunking ability, and he is humiliated when he slips and falls into a swimming pool.

 Chang continues his quest to reinvent himself, especially since his mother Chen always judges his decisions.
 He finally confronts Matt at school and bets that he can make a dunk by homecoming.
 Should Chang win, Matt must shave his head and give him his prized Kobe Bryant jersey.
-Should Matt win, Chang must shave his head and give him his prized 1st edition Pokémon Trading Card.
+Should Matt win, Chang must shave his head and give him his prized 1st edition Pokémon Trading Card, referenced as a shadowless Charizard.
 Kristy knows full well what the bet is really about, but chooses to support Chang regardless.
 Chang's best friend Bo helps him train rigorously, but after a week, feels that he hasn't accomplished much.
 He goes online and discovers Deandre Cooke, a YouTuber who films himself dunking.

 Chang meets Deandre and gets him to take him on as his protégé.
 Seeing as how they cannot pay him, Bo instead offers to improve the terrible production of his YouTube videos.
 He agrees.
 Chang improves significantly as Deandre films and uploads his exploits online and the two form a bond.
 At the same time, Chang and his mother start to feel distant.
 The day before the dunk, Chang feels that he's still off and sneaks into the school late at night.
 In the morning, everyone gathers to see Chang's dunk attempt and after large fanfare, succeeds, winning the bet and earning him school fame.